lisp-mirror/rssparser/README.md

     % ./rssparser.lisp add "KiTTY" "http://www.9bis.net/kitty/?action=news&zone=en" ".news" "h1" ""
     Success!

     % ./rssparser.lisp parse

     % ./rssparser.lisp list
     1 feed is set up:

     ID: 23  Title:        KiTTY
             URL:          http://www.9bis.net/kitty/?action=news&zone=en
             Last success: Sun, 27 Mar 2016 17:54:18 +0200

 By default, the KiTTY website feed will be stored as `feeds/feed23.xml` then.

 ## Requirements

-[SBCL](http://www.sbcl.org) with [Quicklisp](http://www.quicklisp.org) set up.
-Also, [SQLite3](http://www.sqlite3.org) with a database file ready.
-Also, you should create a folder where your feed files should be created.
+You'll need the files from this repository and [SBCL](http://www.sbcl.org) with [Quicklisp](http://www.quicklisp.org) set up.
+[SQLite3](http://www.sqlite3.org) should be available.
+Also, you should create a folder where your feed files should be created (`./feeds` by default).
+Hard links are allowed.

 ### SQLite schema

-The feeds.db file has the following schema:
+The `feeds.db` file has the following schema:

     CREATE TABLE feeds (
       id integer primary key autoincrement,